-Implosion of half a 16 story reinforced concrete hospital while leaving the remaining half intact.
-Project included analysis of seismic ground vibration to protect surrounding infrastructure and property.
+On this project, the demolition plan called for a partial demolition of a 16 story reinforced concrete hospital, while leaving the remaining half intact.
+Structural & Demolition Analysis included analysis of seismic ground vibration to protect surrounding infrastructure and property.

 Fábio Bruno Construções proposed a demolition plan that included the manual demolition of a 15m section of the building.
 This roughly divided the structure in half to allow the implosion of the deteriorated half of the structure away from the occupied portion.
 To ensure the safety of the remaining structure and other surrounding buildings, Fábio Bruno Construções tasked Applied Science International (ASI) to analyze the demolition plan.
 ASI has used their proprietary Extreme Loading® Technology (ELT) to model and analyze the behavior of the structure during the proposed demolition.
 ASI modeled every structural detail in 3D which included columns, beams, slabs, masonry walls, expansion joints, and the components corresponding reinforcement detail.
 The model also included weakened material models in corroded areas of the structure to reflect real-world conditions.
 The demolition team, through ASI’s analysis, was able to safely demolish one half of the structure without damage to the other portion of the building or other mishaps that can occur during a demolition.